-- Tier 1, PEPP allows for normal retirement after four years of service and attainment of age 60.
-Early retirement is allowed provided the employee has completed four years of service and attained age 50 or 25 years of service but will result in a reduction of benefits based on the length of time remaining to age 60.
+- Tier 1, PEPP allows for normal retirement after four years of service and attainment of age 60, or upon meeting the requirements of the Rule of 85 (participant's age plus years of service equal or exceed 85).
+Early retirement is allowed provided the employee has completed four years of service and attained age 50 or 25 years of service, but will result in a reduction of benefits based on the length of time remaining to normal retirement.

-- Tier 2, PEPP allows for normal retirement after four years of service and attainment of age 65.
-Early retirement is allowed provided the employee has completed four years of service and attained age 55, or 25 or more years of service, but will result in a reduction of benefits based on the length of time remaining to age 65.
-All employees may also retire upon normal retirement on the bases that the sum of the member's age and service is at least 85.
+- Tier 2, PEPP allows for normal retirement after four years of service and attainment of age 65, or upon meeting the requirements of the Rule of 85.
+Early retirement is allowed provided the employee has completed four years of service and attained age 55 or 25 years of service, but will result in a reduction of benefits based on the length of time remaining to normal retirement.